The federal government just racked up its largest-ever quarterly deficit at $488 billion, and nobody is talking about it.

 And he isn’t tackling the bankers behind the Fed, those who are corrupting both the markets and the governance in Washington DC.

 Cheer for the president if manages to drain the swamp at the FBI and intelligence agencies.
-But his battle with the deep state on that limited front isn’t really investable.
+But his battle with the deep state on that limited front isn’t investable.

 When it comes to finances, the federal government is still speeding down the road to ruin.
 You should still plan accordingly.